oracle/tribuo/docs/FAQs.md

 occurs in NLP when there are out-of-vocabulary terms).
 Since a Tribuo model knows the names of all the features, it can tell when it encounters an unexpected feature name.
-This prevents the possibility of loading a model and applying it to data from a completely different domain (i.e. applying an MNIST model to text classification) as the feature spaces will be misaligned: not only will there be a different number of features, but they'll have different names, too.
+This prevents the possibility of loading a model and applying it to data from a completely different domain (i.e., applying an MNIST model to text classification) as the feature spaces will be misaligned: not only will there be a different number of features, but they'll have different names, too.
 Since this situation results in an absence of valid features in